fengsp/python-snippets/docs/index.rst

 Python-Snippets
 ===============

 Python-Snippets is a basket of Python snippets.
+Some of them are from Stack Overflow, others are written by me or taken from various web resources.

 .. toctree::